 American Badger (Taxidea taxus)

-Description: The Badger is a brown fur-covered mammal with short legs and low profile.
+What they look like: The Badger is a brown fur-covered mammal with short legs and low profile.
 The head appears pointed and small for the body.
 They have short ears and a short, furry tail.

 Badgers prefer to live in dry, open grasslands, fields, and pastures.
 They are found from high alpine meadows to sea level.